 d) Provision of 137 ICU beds by private Clinics.

-The plan to increase ICU capacity in Greece is comprised of 3 phases:
+The plan to increase ICU capacity in Greece in the spring 2020 was comprised of 3 phases:

-● Phase 3 (completed).
+• Phase 3.
 Objective: To have a 1000 ICU beds capacity (including existing beds) exclusively available for the treatment of COVID-19 cases.
-Implementation time: 4 – 6 weeks These are planned to be made available from: a) Creation of ICU in ISO-BOXES in the main Reference Hospital in Athens (about 40-50 beds); b) The development of ICU beds in operating rooms, resuscitation rooms in cardiac surgery departments and neurosurgery clinics; c) Fill all private sector ICU beds with non-COVID-19 cases and convert most ICU beds available in the public sector into beds for COVID-19 cases (estimate for 50-100 extra ICU beds); d) The use of 40-50 ICU beds provided by military hospitals
+Implementation time: 4 – 6 weeks These are planned to be made available from: a) Creation of ICU in ISO-BOXES in the main Reference Hospital in Athens (about 40-50 beds); b) The development of ICU beds in operating rooms, resuscitation rooms in cardiac surgery departments and neurosurgery clinics; c) Fill all private sector ICU beds with non-COVID-19 cases and convert most ICU beds available in the public sector into beds for COVID-19 cases (estimate for 50-100 extra ICU beds); d) The use of 40-50 ICU beds provided by military hospitals.

 On April 13, 2020, the installation of 50 new ICU beds at Sotiria Hospital, one of 13 across the country designated to deal with serious coronavirus infections, financed by a Greece’s Parliament donation of 8,000,000 € was approved.
 By April 16, the total number of operational ICU beds had increased to 1000; 350 of which were designated for COVID-19 patients with 256 being available.
 By April 27, the total number of operational ICU beds had increased to 1017.